rescript-react-native/netinfo/README.md

 #### `fetch`

-To query the connection state, returns `netInfoState` wrapped in a `Promise`.
+To query state of the active connection, returns `netInfoState` wrapped in a `Promise`.

 ```reason
 fetch: unit => Js.Promise.t(netInfoState)